gordonglas/mana-engine/README.md

 ## Basic architecture:

-* `ManaCommon` folder is a static lib that contains some of the engine code that's common to both `ManaEngine` and `ManaGraphics`.
-* `ManaEngine` folder is a static lib that contains the majority of the engine code.
-Depends on `ManaCommon`.
+* `ManaEngine` folder is a static lib that contains the the engine code.
 * `ManaGame` folder contains the sample game code.
 Depends on `ManaEngine`.
-* `ManaGraphics` folder contains dll code of the graphics engine loaded by `ManaEngine` at runtime.
-Depends on `ManaCommon`.

 The main thread handles the Windows message loop and sends messages to the game loop thread.
 There's a separate thread to handle streaming audio.